-Last night was the Dia de Los Muertos party at the Instituto de Allende.
-Lots of people showed up in costume for the event.
-Here are a few photos from the evening.
-Enjoy!
+Amistad Canada held their 10th anniversary at the Institute Allende.
+Lots of folks showed up for the event to support the local NGOs.
+Here are a few photos from the event.